-All non-domestic buildings and their surroundings must be surveyed to find any asbestos containing materials (ACM) and where they are found a management plan put in place.
+All non-domestic buildings and their surroundings must be surveyed to find any asbestos containing materials (ACMs) and where they are found, a management plan put in place.

 This regulation, in simple terms, says that, by May of 2004:

 There will also be situations where domestic properties need to be surveyed to assess the risk from any ACMs.
-Such as before any construction work on the fabric of the building is carried out as a contractor has a responsibility to carry out a risk assessment before he starts work and asbestos release is one of the risks he must assess.
-So he must assure himself that ACMs are not present but if they are he needs to assess if he is competent to work safely with them.
-If he is not he must call in a contractor who is competent.
+For example, before any construction work on the fabric of a domestic building is carried out, a contractor has a responsibility to carry out a risk assessment before he starts work, and asbestos release is one of the risks he must assess.

-The survey must include fixed plant and machinery, but not those such as trucks that only come onto the premises from time to time.
-It should be noted that many old machines can contain asbestos in gaskets, brakes, clutches, under spray, etc. This will need to be checked.
+The survey also includes fixed plant and machinery, but not those such as trucks that only come onto the premises from time to time.
+It should be noted that many old machines can contain asbestos in gaskets, brakes, clutches, under spray, etc.and this must be checked.

 Finding a Competent Asbestos Surveyor

 The HSE has provided a Code of Practice for the selection of a surveyor and on how the surveyor should carry out their survey and write their report.
 This is a good starting point, but it can be described as quite bureaucratic with the criteria for how a surveyor can prove their competence relying too much on formal qualifications and checklists.

 The AIC has provided its own summary below:

 - A good place to start is by asking a local building surveyor practice if they have a competent asbestos surveyor in their practice, and if not whether they can recommend a surveyor they are aware of.

 - Ask local companies who have carried out the survey on their buildings and how competent their surveyor was.